Jump to content

 March 25 - June 28, 2026: Memory in Action: Marcelo Brodsky

-Marcelo Brodsky is one of the most important artists in Latin America today.
-As a photographer, visual artist and international human rights activist, his work focuses in particular on visual language and memory.
-The Kunsthaus is showing a selection of his works from March 26 to June 28, 2026.
+Marcelo Brodsky is considered one of Latin America’s most important artists today.
+As a photographer, visual artist, and international human rights activist, his work focuses in particular on visual language and memory.
+The Kunsthaus exhibited a selection of his works from March 26 to June 28, 2026.

 The Class by Marcelo Brodsky, 1997.